4ms/coremodule-template/README.md

 - Add an `#include`, a `GenericModule<...>::create()` and a `p->addModel();` to `src/plugin-vcv.cc`
 - Add an entry to plugin.json
 - Add an entry to plugin-mm.json
+- Create the VCV artwork SVG in `res/`
+- Create the MetaModule artwork PNG in `assets/` (typically using SvgToPng, see Artwork section below).
+- Go back and modify the `_info.hh` file to set the exact names and paths for the faceplate SVG and PNG files.

 ## Using a different MetaModule SDK